 Whampoa is probably most commonly known as a residential estate interspersed with numerous shops and restaurants.
 At first glance, it appears to be just another modern housing estate in the bustling metropolis of Hong Kong, but beneath the tall apartment blocks lies a little piece of Hong Kong’s history.

-Despite the considerable damage to the docks, the dockyard continued to thrive well into the 1960s.
+considerable damage to the docks, the dockyard continued to thrive well into

 In 1985 the dockyard was transformed into a private housing estate: Whampoa Garden, the second largest private estate in Hong Kong after Mei Foo Sun Cheun.